CyberFlameGO/svnpython/Doc/library/os.rst

 .. function:: WIFSIGNALED(status)

    Return ``True`` if the process exited due to a signal, otherwise return ``False``.
-Availability: Unix.
+Availability: Macintosh, Unix.

 .. function:: WIFEXITED(status)

    Return ``True`` if the process exited using the :manpage:`exit(2)` system call, otherwise return ``False``.
-Availability: Unix.
+Availability: Macintosh, Unix.

 .. function:: WEXITSTATUS(status)

    If ``WIFEXITED(status)`` is true, return the integer parameter to the :manpage:`exit(2)` system call.
 Otherwise, the return value is meaningless.
-   Availability: Unix.
+   Availability: Macintosh, Unix.

 .. function:: WSTOPSIG(status)

    Return the signal which caused the process to stop.
-Availability: Unix.
+Availability: Macintosh, Unix.

 .. function:: WTERMSIG(status)

    Return the signal which caused the process to exit.
-Availability: Unix.
+Availability: Macintosh, Unix.

 .. _os-path: